-If the City Council adopts the urgency ordinance (Attachment 2), the regular ordinance (Attachment 3) will return for the second reading at the next meeting on April 23, 2019.
-This process ensures that (1) the City will have an ordinance in effect prior to April 14, 2019; and (2) the City will also have ordinances in effect through the standard process (two readings plus 30 days) in the unlikely event of a successful challenge to the validity of the urgency ordinance.
+If the City Council adopts the urgency ordinance, staff will schedule the regular ordinance for a public hearing at the next meeting on May 14, 2019.
+This process ensures that the City will immediately have an ordinance in effect through the standard process that includes 2 readings plus 30 additional days.
+The proposed public hearing notice is attached hereto as Attachment 4.